Riya-Ann-Thomas/Breast-Cancer-Classification-using-Machine-Learning-Models/README.md

 # Breast-Cancer-Classification-using-Machine-Learning-Models
-Analysis using an algorithm that can classify breast tumours as either malignant or benign based on medical imaging and patient data.
+Analysis using an algorithm that can classify breast tumors as either malignant or benign based on medical imaging and patient data.